Theerapong/Ansible-launches-AWS-EC2/README.md

 ## Overall

-This is a testing and example,  "Access Key ID" and "Secret Access Key" want to show in the encrypted file .
-Although, in fact, the keys must not be here in public .
-So, the keys are changed in IAM user of AWS.
+This is a test,  "Access Key ID" and "Secret Access Key" want to show in the encrypted file .
+Although, the keys must not be here in public.

 ## How to prepare variables